Owo-mi/Owo-Mi/README.md

 Owó Mi leverages a robust technology stack to deliver a secure and user-friendly experience:

 - Programming Languages:

+    - Solidity: Ver
     - Sui Move: Owó Mi utilizes Sui Move for developing secure and reliable smart contracts on the Sui blockchain.
-    - Flutter: The user interface of the Owó Mi mobile app is built with Flutter, known for its fast development and ability to create beautiful, native-looking experiences for iOS and Android devices.
+    - React-Native: The user interface of the Owó Mi mobile app is built with Flutter, known for its fast development and ability to create beautiful, native-looking experiences for iOS and Android devices.
     - TypeScript: TypeScript provides a powerful and scalable foundation for Owó Mi's backend development, ensuring code maintainability and efficiency

 ### Problems Faced
 Owó Mi leverages a robust technology stack to deliver a secure and user-friendly experience:

-- Issues with Flutter:
-    - Signing Savings Transaction: We had an issue signing the savings transaction and executing the block.
-The contract was inplemented in the backend with TypeScript, we pass the appropriate parameters for the user savings and the server returns  ```bash txb.serialize()```
-    Unfortunately we were not able to find a function to execute the transaction after long debugging sessions and a Sui Office Hours call.

 ## Conclusion
 Owó Mi empowers you to take control of your crypto savings and unlock exciting new possibilities.
 With its user-friendly mobile app built on the secure Sui blockchain, Owó Mi offers a variety of features designed to help you grow your savings while keeping your digital assets safe.

-For more detailed information about our project, including our vision, features, and future plans, please check out our pitch deck [here](https://drive.google.com/file/d/1I67MFtPFRLGs_Af31VTOxSlBYMOvhluu/view).

 If you have any questions, comments or interest in pursuing any other use cases, please reach out to us on twitter [@owomi_xyz](https://x.com/owomi_xyz?mx=2)